 Calcium is the mineral that needs special attention.
 It's one of the minerals that is the most deficient in homemade dog diets.

-This is why most homemade dog food guides include the use of "egg shell powder".
+This is why most homemade dog food guides include the use of calcium supplements or "egg shell powder".

 Egg shell power is one of the best ways to naturally add calcium to a dog's homemade diet.
 All you need is a good coffee grinder to grind the shells done to a fine powder.